abhi-511/abhi-511/README.md

 ## I am creative, hard working, loyal, try to complete my project on time and learn new things easily and quickly.!!

-* BTECH(2019-2023) from Giet University Gunupur, Odisha.
+* B-TECH in CSE (2019-2023) from Giet University Gunupur, Odisha.
 * Intermediate from Greenland International H.S.S, Biratnagar, Nepal.
 * Schooling from Holyland Secondary.
 Boarding.
 School, Biratnagar, Nepal.